AnthonyDickson/HIVE/README.md

 3. [Local installation](#local-installation)

 ### Pre-Built Docker Image
-1. Pull (download) the pre-built image (~16 GB):
+1. Pull (download) the pre-built image (~18 GB):
       ```shell
-      docker pull dican732/video2mesh
+      docker pull dican732/video2mesh:runtime-cu118
       ```
-   **Note:** By default, this uses the image `dican732/video2mesh:latest` which in turn is the runtime image `dican732/video2mesh:runtime-cu116`.
-This is fine if you just want to run the pipeline.
-If you want to run the more experimental code (e.g., Bundle Fusion, other depth estimation models) you will need to use the development image `dican732/video2mesh:dev-cu116`.
+   **Note:** This image is just running the pipeline.
+If you want to run the more experimental code (e.g., Bundle Fusion, other depth estimation models) you will need to use the development image `dican732/video2mesh:dev-cu118`.

 2. Done!
 Go to [Running the Program](#running-the-program) for basic usage.